Anne Ramsey: Career

 In the 1970s, Ramsey began a successful Hollywood career in character roles and appeared in such television programs as Little House on the Prairie, Wonder Woman, Three's Company and Ironside.
 She appeared with her husband in seven films, including her first, The Sporting Club (1971), and her last, Meet the Hollowheads (1989).

 In 1988, Ramsey was nominated for the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress – Motion Picture for her performance in Throw Momma from the Train (1987), with Billy Crystal and Danny DeVito.
 The film also earned her a second Saturn Award for Best Supporting Actress; she had received her first for The Goonies (1985).
-In February 1988, Ramsey guest-starred on an episode of ALF broadcast six months before her death.
+In February 1988, aged 58, Ramsey guest-starred on an episode of ALF broadcast six months before her death.
 She had a cameo part in Scrooged shortly before her death.
 Six further films in which Ramsey appeared were released in the two years following her death.